A - FOREWORD

 In this article we will go through the essential elements of a good bow technique - trusting that all of you have a better bow hold than the fist.

 Often string players are focussing on the varieties of holding the bow, probably because it is an essential element of the first lessons.
-We have to teach it, have to decide how we do it; we can't skip it.
+We have to teach it, have to decide how we do it; we can't skip thisstep of explanation to a beginner.
 All string players have their own thoughts about it - and every single professional player seems to have a different bow hold and swears it is the only one.

 If we compare professional performers, we can find they do many things in common - not how they hold the bow - but what they do with the bow on the string.
 These common "things" are the essential elements, which make our sound full, round and alive - or if neglected harsh and inflexible.
 In this analysis I will focus on the five elements, which are contributing to our sound production and explain their positive and negative effects.
 Knowing the essential elements create an understanding of the process of sound production.
 Once this process is understood, the reader will be able to produce the quality of sound by will and knowledge, improve sound quality, clarity, volume, softness or strength according to taste.

 The effects of these five elements interact with each other; they are also dependent on which string we play and how high we play with our left hand in the positions.

 I separate the five essential elements into two classes, the invariable and the variable elements.

 The two invariable elements are: